-BoCA is a non-profit structure, founded in 2015, headquartered in Lisbon.
+BoCA is a non-profit structure, founded in 2015, based in Lisbon.

 Through a transdisciplinary perspective, of hybridization and breaking of boundaries, contemporary creation is the neural part of its mission.
-It focuses on transdisciplinarity and develops a diverse cultural ecosystem based on synergies between cities (since Lisbon, intersections with other Portuguese and foreign cities are established), between cultural equipments (museums, theaters, galleries, heritage facilities, etc.) and the public space, between artistic territories (performance, performing arts, visual arts and music) and between their respective audiences.
+It focuses on transdisciplinarity and develops a diverse cultural ecosystem based on synergies between cities (since Lisbon, intersections with other Portuguese and foreign cities), cultural spaces (museums, theaters, galleries, cultural centers, among others), artistic territories (performance art, performing arts, visual arts, music) and their respective publics.

 BoCA develops its activities through five axes:

 • commission and production of artistic projects;

 • programming of the contemporary arts biennial BoCA;